Frequently Asked Questions

 Are all ads blocked or can users allow some or all?

-Ads and trackers are blocked by default.
-You can allow ads and trackers in the preferences panel.
+Tracking scripts (trackers) and ads that depend on them are blocked by default.
+You can allow ads and trackers in the Shields settings globally and for each site.

 Where will the ads in Brave’s new system come from?
 In what way is this an improvement?